Wilson Harris

 Sir Theodore Wilson Harris (24 March 1921 – 8 March 2018) was a Guyanese writer.
 He initially wrote poetry, but subsequently became a novelist and essayist.
 His writing style is often said to be abstract and densely metaphorical, and his subject matter wide-ranging.
 Harris is considered one of the most original and innovative voices in postwar literature in English.
+While he had a substantial impact on early post-colonial thought, his work is somewhat obscure today.

 Biography

-Wilson Harris was born in New Amsterdam in British Guiana, where his father worked at an insurance company.
+Theodore Wilson Harris was born on 24 March 1921, in New Amsterdam in British Guiana, where his father worked at an insurance company.

 His parents were Theodore Wilson Harris and Millicent Josephine Glasford Harris.
-After studying at Queen's College in the capital of Guyana, Georgetown, he became a government surveyor, before taking up a career as lecturer and writer.
+His birth father died, and his mother re-married; subsequently, his step-father, a surveyor, disappeared in the jungle.
+After studying at Queen's College in the capital of Guyana, Georgetown, Wilson Harris became a government surveyor in 1942, rising to senior surveyor in 1955 before taking up a career as lecturer and writer, and moving to England in 1959.

 The knowledge of the savannas and rain forests he gained during his twenty years as a land surveyor formed the setting for many of his books, with the Guyanese landscape dominating his fiction.
 The experience of the Guyanese interior also shaped his approach to fiction.
 He writes: "The impact of the forests and savannahs on those expeditions was to become of profound value in the language of the fictions I later wrote.
 My stepfather's disappearance in that immense interior when I was a child was the beginning of an involvement with the enigma of quests and journeys through visible into invisible worlds that become themselves slowly visible to require to require further penetration into other visible worlds without end or finality" (“An Autobiographical Essay,” in Adler 2003: ix–x).

-Between 1945 and 1961, Harris was a regular contributor of stories, poems and essays to Kyk-over-Al literary magazine and was part of a group of Guyanese intellectuals that included Martin Carter, Sidney Singh, Milton Williams, Jan Carew, and Ivan Van Sertima.
+Between 1945 and 1961, Harris was a regular contributor of stories, poems and essays to Kyk-over-Al literary magazine and was part of a group of Guyanese intellectuals that included Martin Carter, Sidney Singh, Milton Williams, Jan Carew, A. J. Seymour, and Ivan Van Sertima.
 Harris later privately printed his poetic contributions to the magazine in the collection Eternity to Season (1954).
 Harris married his first wife Cecily Carew in 1945 (sister of famed Guyanese novelist Jan Carew).
 They had four children; the marriage dissolved around 1957.